flutter/website/accessiblity.md

 Make sure any images you include have sufficient contrast.

-When specifying colors on widgets, make sure sufficient contrast is used.
+When specifying colors on widgets, make sure sufficient contrast is used between foreground and background color selections.